How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 What the Heck is a Query Letter?

-A query letter is first and foremost a one-page letter that acts as a sales pitch.
-Although once mailed through the post, they’re now normally emailed to a specific literary agent, with the intent of enticing that agent into asking to read more of your manuscript.
+A query letter is a one-page letter that acts as a sales pitch.
+Although these were once sent as snail mail queries, writers now email their letters.
+This email should be concise, one page, and sent to a specific literary agent.
+The goal of a query letter is to hook that agent and get them interested in reading more of your manuscript.

 You don’t have to have a finished manuscript to write a query letter, but you absolutely should have a finished manuscript before you query a literary agent, unless you’re a nonfiction writer and pitching a book proposal for a nonfiction book.

-We could talk about word count, but I’ve often found that if you give a writer a word count for a query letter, they focus on the little details instead of the more important ones.

-I’ve always been an advocate for quality over quantity, and while I have read my fair share of longer query letters that literary agents still considered, short ones pitched well stand out.
+Rule of thumb?
+Focus on quality over quantity.
+While I have read my fair share of longer query letters that literary agents considered, short ones pitched well stand out.

 What does short mean?

-A single-spaced page, in standard Times New Roman, 12-point font, is about 500 words.
+A single-spaced page, in standard Times New Roman, 12-point font, that is probably around 500 words.
 I’d encourage writers to stick to this length when writing their query letters.

-Going over this probably suggests that you’re trying too hard to tell your story.
+Going over this suggests that you’re trying too hard to tell your story.
 You shouldn’t have to try hard to pitch the big hooks.
 The main character, stakes, and unique plot should be able to stand on their own.

 Do You Really Need a Query Letter?